personio/newrelic-alert-manager/README.md

 ### Example Usage
 Please check the [examples](https://github.com/fpetkovski/newrelic-alert-manager/tree/master/hack/examples) folder to find out how to deploy alert policies together with notification channels.

-For more detailed information, the complete API reference can be found [here](https://github.com/fpetkovski/newrelic-alert-manager/tree/master/docs)
+For more detailed information, you can take a look at the complete API reference(https://github.com/fpetkovski/newrelic-alert-manager/tree/master/docs).

 ### Debugging resources
 If you applied an alert policy but it was not created in New Relic, you can check the